Undefeated Houston Plant Injury Lawyers

 Injured in the Pemex Chemical Release?
 Call 1-888-603-3636 for a Free Consult.

-Our Undefeated Houston Refinery Accident Lawyers are monitoring developments related to the Pemex chemical release and will continue to post updates as new information becomes available.
+Our Undefeated Houston Refinery Accident Lawyers in Texas are monitoring developments related to the Pemex chemical release and will continue to post updates as new information becomes available.

 In addition to being undefeated, our attorneys have won billions — including Record-Breaking Verdicts and Settlements — for thousands of people injured or tragically killed in the worst industrial explosions and disasters in recent history, including workers injured in the Shell Deer Park plant explosion in May 2023.